winiel559/tfrecord-lirs-implementation/README.md

 ## How to use
 There are two steps to use a TFRecord file:
 * Constructing a TFRecord file from raw data.
 * Using the TFRecord file to train the model.

 Using our implementation in both steps enables full-range random shuffling with TFRecord format.

 We show an example of either step.
 * The construction of TFRecord is a little cumbersome, so it's shown step-by-step in the example.
 Before using it, you need to download [the MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-* After constructing the TFRecord file, you can start training by the following command.
+* After constructing the TFRecord file, start training with the following command.
 ```console
 foo@bar:~$ python mnist_sparse_class.py [] [] []
 ```